tOxicV4p0r/portfolio-v2/README.md

 Give a  ⭐  if you like this website!
 ## License

-This theme is free and open source software, distributed under the The MIT License.
+This project is free and open source software, distributed under the The MIT License.
 Feel free to use anyway you want.

 ## Credits

-This theme was inspired by [brittanychiang.com](https://brittanychiang.com/)
+This project was inspired by [brittanychiang.com](https://brittanychiang.com/)